1960–61 Silver Hut expedition: Nepal and the Silver Hut base

 The scientific phase of the expedition here lasted from November 1960 to March 1961.
-The "wintering party" was Pugh with Bishop, Gill, Lahiri, Milledge, Ward and West and Sherpas Siku, Dawa Tensing and Mingma Norbu.
-The physiological measurements at 19000 ft, an altitude in the grey zone between acclimatisation and deterioration, were unique; at that altitude the oxygen content of the air was half that at sea level, and initially work capacity was half that at sea level though it increased to two-thirds with acclimatisation.
+The "wintering party" was Pugh.
+With him were mountaineers Bishop, Gill, Lahiri, Milledge, Ward and West, and Sherpas Siku, Dawa Tensing and Mingma Norbu.
+The physiological measurements at 19000 ft, an altitude in the grey zone between acclimatisation and deterioration, was unique; at that altitude, the oxygen content of the air was half that at sea level.
+Initially, work capacity was half that at sea level, but it increased to two-thirds with acclimatisation.
 The party all lost weight, an indication of high-altitude deterioration.
-For lung and heart function assessment, oxygen and carbon dioxide is measured in lungs and blood.
-At sea level blood leaving the lungs is nearly fully saturated with oxygen but there it dropped to seventy percent.
-An important finding was that during exercise saturation dropped further, sometimes below fifty percent despite a huge increase in the breathing rate; this explains why climbing upwards at high altitude is extraordinarily exhausting even if feeling comfortable at rest.
+For lung and heart function assessment, oxygen and carbon dioxide are measured in the lungs and blood.
+At sea level, blood leaving the lungs is nearly fully saturated with oxygen, but it dropped to seventy percent at the camp.
+An important finding was that during exercise saturation dropped further, sometimes below fifty percent, despite a huge increase in the breathing rate; this explains why climbing upwards at high altitude is extraordinarily exhausting even if feeling comfortable at rest.

 Later the Silver Hut was disassembled and given to Tenzing Norgay for the institute’s high training base in Sikkim.